Take these 5 steps to right the ring.

 Either way, if you do plan on telling him you don’t like your ring, you’ll still want to wait it out for a few days.
 Your beloved fiancé just put all that effort into proposing, so wait until the excitement cools down a bit before you bring up the topic.
 When you’re ready and you’re both in a good mood, you can gently explain that it’s not your ideal engagement ring.

-Definitely be careful with the phrasing; you don’t want to blurt out that you “hate” the ring, especially if he went out of his way to find something unique.
+Definitely be careful with the phrasing; you don’t want to blurt out "I hate my engagement ring", especially if he went out of his way to find something unique.
 And you definitely want to make sure he knows that “returning the engagement ring” means just that, and not that you’re breaking off the engagement!

 3. Assess Your Options